nosekefik/hitsgame/README.md

 # Default emoji for the game.
 Optional.
 # If not specified, the default emoji will be a guitar (🎸).
 emoji = "🎸"

+# The directory where the output files will be stored.
+Optional.
+# If not specified, the default directory 'out' will be used.
+out_dir = "custom_out"
 ```

 For the webserver, you need to configure it to serve the `.mp4` files with